aztemi/wc-solana-pay/README.txt

 3. Dropdown list of Solana tokens acceptable for payments.
 4. Admin settings page.
 5. Payment details on the backend Order page.
+6. Payment options on the Block Editor page.

 == Source Code ==